IB Primary Years Programme

 - The assessed curriculum

-The written curriculum comprises of five essential elements characteristic to a top-ranked IB school:
+The written curriculum comprises five essential elements characteristic to a top-ranked IB school:

-- Knowledge, which is disciplinary & transdisciplinary in nature.
-The disciplinary aspect is represented by traditional subject areas (language, math, science, social studies, arts, PSPE)
+- Knowledge, which is disciplinary and transdisciplinary.
+The disciplinary aspect is represented by traditional subject areas (language, math, science, social studies, arts, PSPE).

-- Concepts, which students explore through structured inquiry to develop coherent and in-depth understanding which have relevance both within and beyond subject areas
+- Concepts, which students explore through structured inquiry to develop a coherent and in-depth understanding which have relevance both within and beyond subject areas.

-- Action, wherein successful inquiry leads to responsible, thoughtful and appropriate action
+- Action, wherein successful inquiry leads to responsible, thoughtful and appropriate response.

 Taught CurriculumThis approach provides students with the learning and space they need to develop ideas.
 It encourages them to question, consider and refine their understanding of the social and natural world by: